 Employers Should Be Prepared To Prevent Sexual Harassment Claims

 According to the Equal Employment Opportunity Commission (EEOC), employers have a duty to investigate sexual harassment complaints and must take actions to prevent the recurrence of such offensive conduct in their workplace.
 In addition to these actions, an employer should have a sexual harassment policy in place outlining the company’s intolerance for sexual harassment.

 Handbooks Should Outline Sexual Harassment Policies Clearly

-- Make clear what behaviors, both verbal and physical, constitute sexual harassment, and stress that the company has a strict no-tolerance policy.
+- Make clear what behaviors, both verbal and physical, constitute sexual harassment.
+Stress that the company has a strict no-tolerance policy.

-- Encourage employees to bring forth claims of harassment so that the company can investigate, take appropriate action and take necessary steps to prevent future harassment.
+- Encourage employees to bring forth claims of harassment so that the company can investigate.
+Then, take appropriate action and take necessary steps to prevent future harassment.

 - Guidelines for how to report sexual harassment.